msalmonse/csv2/json.md

 # Settings

 The settings file is [JSON](https://en.wikipedia.org/wiki/JSON) encoded and the following tags are supported, the data type and default value are shown in parathenses.
-Some default values can be set from the command line and these are shown however these are overridden by the JSON file settings.
+Some values can be set from the command line and these are shown.

 **backgroundColour** (String)<br/>
 **Option:**`--bg`<br/>